(Last updated October 20, 2013)

 Installation / Files

 The following files are .reg files.
 They modify the Windows registry directly.
 You should download them to your PC (right-click the link and select to Save As or similar).
 Be sure they save as a .reg file and not as .reg.txt.
+(If they save as a .reg.txt, just rename them.
+You may have to disable Windows 'helpfully' hiding extensions.)
 Next, double-click them to add them to your registry.
 After saying YES to the message box, reboot your machine and enjoy freedom from Caps Lock annoyances.

 - Change Caps Lock into a SHIFT key: caps_lock_to_shift.reg